Croydon/tuda-vr-parkour/README.md

 ## Requirements

   * Unity 2022.3.19f1
-  * Meta Quest 2 (Quest 3 might work with some small build settings adjustments)
+  * Meta Quest 2 (Quest 3 is completely untested and might not work)

 ## Additional Credits